 A handful of ships brought the war brides to Canada after WWI.
 Some of the transports include the smaller ships such as the Corsican, Grampian, Megantic, Melita, Metagama, Scandinavian, and the Tunisian to name a few, which could carry up to 2000 passengers.
 The Olympic, sister ship of the Titanic was by far the largest ship to bring soldiers and dependents to Canada.
 She could carry more than 5000 passengers.
 However, with a shortage of shipping after the war, a war bride might be placed on any ship that had space available.

-Most of these young women, many who were travelling with young children or infants, were given berths in steerage, which was a far cry from the comfort of second or cabin class.
-Seasickness was a common problem experienced by many on board the boat while travelling across the Atlantic.
-After the first few days of sailing most people found their sea legs and were able to look after themselves again.
+Most of these young women, many who were traveling with young children or infants, were given berths in steerage, which was a far cry from the comfort of the second or cabin class.
+Seasickness was a common problem experienced by many on board the boat while traveling across the Atlantic.
+After the first few days of sailing, most people found their sea legs and were able to look after themselves again.
 However, a number of passengers were reported to suffer for the duration of the trip.

 My grandmother's voyage on the RMS Melita is well documented by the letter she wrote while on board.
 You can view the names of the soldiers’ dependents on board her ship and the returning soldiers, many whom had dependents on board at the following links:

 If you would like to add your war bride to a register of WWI War Brides, please send me an email at firstname.lastname@example.org or email@example.com .
 I'd also love to hear from you if you have questions about when your war bride came to Canada.

 Welcome to Canadian War Brides of the First World War

 It has been almost 100 years since the end of the First World War, yet little is known about the war brides who came to Canada after the war.
 This web page was created to promote and preserve the history of the war brides who made Canada their home during this era.